 Contact Jenny gunsmokesfancy @ yahoo.com

-Rebekah Nunez grew up in Lawrenceville, GA, where she was homeschooled all the way through high school.
+Rebekah Nunez grew up in Lawrenceville, GA, where she was homeschooled through high school.
 She attended Georgia College & State University, where she earned her B.A. in Spanish and Master of Arts in Teaching.
 Rebekah has spent time in Spain & Mexico, where she developed her love of Spanish language and culture.
-She enjoys bringing Hispanic culture into the classroom, from making the best guacamole to celebrating birthdays with cascarones (confetti eggs) to making piñatas.
-Rebekah taught high school Spanish for six years before teaching at Compass.
-She lives in Athens with her husband Alex, son Kendrick (3), daughter Darcy (1), and orange tail-less cat, Murray.
-She attends Redeemer Presbyterian Church with her family and enjoys cooking, hiking, and watching Star Trek. .
+She enjoys bringing Hispanic culture into the classroom, from making the best guacamole to celebrating birthdays with cascarones (confetti eggs) and making piñatas.
+Rebekah taught Spanish at a public high school for six years before coming to teach at Compass in 2016.
+She lives in Athens with her husband, two children who they homeschool, and three cats.
+She attends Redeemer Presbyterian Church with her family and enjoys baking and cooking, hiking, and watching sci-fi.